duckdb/duckdb-web/docs/data/parquet/overview.md

         True AS is_even
 ) TO 'kv_metadata.parquet' (
     FORMAT PARQUET,
-    KV_METADATA {number: 'Answer to life, universe, and everything', is_even: 'not odd'}
+    KV_METADATA {number: 'Answer to life, universe, and everything', is_even: 'not ''odd'''}
+    /* single quotes in values must be escaped */
 );
 ```